cardboard-iguana/cardboard-iguana.com/log/2022-03-08-itprotv-comptia-security-plus.md

 ### Time of Day and Location Restrictions

-Time of day login restrictions are handled under Windows using the Kerberos group policy "Enforce User Login Restrictions".
-In particular, "Automatically Log Off users" controls whether or not users can remain logged in "after hours".

 Location-based restriction vocabulary:

 * Geofencing: Triggering an action when a device enters or leaves a defined geographic area.
 * Geolocation: Determining the geographic (coordinate-based) location of a device.
 * Geotagging: Metadata added to something based on its geographic location.

-References:
+Time of day login restrictions are handled under Windows using the Kerberos group policy "Enforce User Login Restrictions".
+In particular, "Automatically Log Off users" controls whether or not users can remain logged in "after hours".

 * [Kerberos](../notes/kerberos.md)